 It gives off sympathetic nerve branches to the brachial plexus, which lies laterally, as well as tributaries to the subclavian and vertebral arteries and the brachiocephalic trunk.

-Multiple approaches have been used to block the stellate ganglion and include the use of ultrasound, MRI and/or plain fluoroscopic guidance.
+Multiple approaches have been used to block the stellate ganglion and include the use of ultrasound, MRI, and/or plain fluoroscopic guidance.

 This technique offers the advantages of providing better bony delineation.
-It also involves administration of contrast which assures that the needle tip is in the appropriate fascial plane.
+It also involves the administration of contrast, which assures that the needle tip is in the appropriate fascial plane.
 If a striated appearance shows on the administration of the contrast media, it means that the needle tip is probably intramuscular.
 Immediate dissipation of the dye indicates that the needle tip is intravascular in position.

 This method carries a slightly higher risk of pneumothorax and vertebral artery injury.
-However, it provides much more consistent blockade as needle lies closer to the ganglion.
+However, it provides a much more consistent blockade as the needle lies closer to the ganglion.
 A smaller volume of local anesthetic can bring about a more consistent block with this technique.
 It is particularly useful in cases of failed blocks at the C6 level.
 The C7 approach always needs imaging as the C7 vertebrae have a vestigial tubercle which is not readily palpable.

 These symptoms usually disappear in 4 to 6 hours after the blockade.
 Successful stellate ganglion blockade can be recognized clinically by the above symptoms and signs.
 However, the presence of Horner syndrome after a stellate ganglion block does not equate with complete blockage of the sympathetic outflow to the upper extremity.
-Extremity temperatures may rise by 1 to 3 degrees thereby indicating a successful block, which is the most widely employed indicator to determine the success of the stellate ganglion block.
-Other methods to confirm include measuring a sympathetic-galvanic response which is an increase in resistance after the block.
+Extremity temperatures may rise by 1 to 3 degrees, thereby indicating a successful block, which is the most widely employed indicator to determine the success of the stellate ganglion block.
+Other methods to confirm include measuring a sympathetic-galvanic response, which is an increase in resistance after the block.